emqx/emqx-docs/en_US/file-transfer/client.md

 All commands are published with QoS 1, ensuring reliability.
 The success status of each step is reported through the return code (RC) of the corresponding MQTT PUBACK message.
 If an error occurs, the client is typically required to restart the entire file transfer process.
 In case of a disconnection, the client can resume the file transfer by re-sending the unconfirmed commands.

-The `finish` command may take considerable time to process because the broker needs to assemble the file from the received segments and export it to the configured storage.
+The `finish` command may take considerable time to process because the EMQX needs to assemble the file from the received segments and export it to the configured storage.
 During this time, the client can continue sending other commands while waiting for the `finish` command to complete.
 If a disconnect happens during the `finish` command, the client can simply resend the command to resume the file transfer.
-If the file transfer has already been completed, the broker will immediately respond with success.
+If the file transfer has already been completed, EMQX will immediately respond with success.

 ## File Transfer Commands